Specification tests for generalized propensity scores using double projections: Introduction

-By combining these simple but powerful projections, we show that our proposed specification tests for the generalized propensity score $\left( a\right) $ do not severely suffer from the \textquotedblleft curse of dimensionality\textquotedblright\ when the vector of pre-treatment covariates is high-dimensional; $\left( b\right) $ are fully data-driven and do not require tuning parameters such as bandwidths; $\left( c\right) $ do not require estimators to be $n^{1/2}$-asymptotically linear, with $n$ the sample size; and $\left( d\right) $ are able to detect a broad class of local alternatives converging to the null at the parametric rate.
-In order to facilitate its practical implementation, we obtain closed-form expressions for our test statistics, and show that critical values can be computed with the assistance of an easy-to-use multiplier-type bootstrap.
-To the best of our knowledge, no other (specification) test available in the literature enjoys all these attractive properties (e.g., \citealp{Escanciano2006b}, \citealp{Mora2008}, \citealp{Shaikh2009}, \citealp{Escanciano2014a}, \citealp{Garcia-Portugues2014}, \citealp{Zhu2017}, \citealp{SantAnna2019}, and \citealp{Kim2020}).
-The results of Monte Carlo simulations indicate that these attractive properties translate to tests with excellent finite sample properties, even the dimension of covariates is relatively high.
-As so, they can be routinely used to assess the reliability of causal inference tools that rely on the generalized propensity score.
+Overall, our proposed tests enjoy several attractive features.
+They (a) do not severely suffer from the ``curse of dimensionality'' when we have many covariates; (b) are data-driven and do not require tuning parameters such as bandwidths; (c) do not require estimators to be $n^{1/2}$-asymptotically linear, with $n$ the sample size; and (d) are able to detect a broad class of local alternatives converging to the null at the parametric rate.
+In order to facilitate its practical implementation, we obtain closed-form expressions for our test statistics and show that critical values can be computed with the assistance of an easy-to-use multiplier-type bootstrap.
+To the best of our knowledge, no other (specification) test available in the literature enjoys all these attractive properties (e.g., \citealp{Escanciano2006b}, \citealp{Mora2008}, \citealp{Shaikh2009}, \citealp{Escanciano2014a}, \citealp{Garcia-Portugues2014}, \citealp{iwasawa2015joint}, \citealp{Zhu2017}, \citealp{SantAnna2019}, \citet{dominguez2020specification}, and \citealp{Kim2020}).
+The results of Monte Carlo simulations indicate that these attractive properties translate to tests with excellent finite sample properties, even when the dimension of covariates is relatively large.